szTheory/mmExchangeRate/README.md

 ##### To check exchange rate history

-	$ mmExchangeRate.calculate("dd-mm-yyyy", "usd") # default currency is usd if paramter is empty
+	$ mmExchangeRate.from("dd-mm-yyyy", "usd") # default currency is usd if paramter is empty